 Department of Educational Research, Lancaster University, UK

 We envisage that papers might come in a range of lengths and formats.
-When submitting your proposal please indicate the kind of paper you wish to contribute.
-Though the list is not exhaustive, you may wish to specify one of the categories below.
+All articles will be double-blind peer-reviewed, apart from clearly labelled editorials and invited commentaries.
+Articles will be distributed under the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).
+When submitting your proposal please indicate the kind of paper you wish to contribute using one of the categories below.

 Synthesis paper (6,000-12,000 words).

 Commentary (2,000-4,000 words).

 Please submit a provisional title and abstract (200-500 words), with authors and affiliations, by email to Philip Moffitt ([email protected]) for initial comments prior to submitting a full paper.